-For the 82nd time, the Masters Tournament gets underway this week at Augusta National Golf Club in Augusta, Georgia, and it promises to be one of the most-thrilling Masters in recent memory.
-The season's first major always provides excitement, but this year feels different, featuring a field stacked with superstars, one of them being the legendary Tiger Woods, who will make his first start at Augusta since 2015.
+For the 83rd time, the Masters Tournament will be played this April at Augusta National Golf Club in Augusta, Georgia, and it promises to be one of the most-thrilling Masters in recent memory.
+The season's first major always provides excitement, and this year will be no different, with a host of intriguing storylines to follow.

 The first and second rounds of the Masters will be broadcast live on ESPN Thursday and Friday beginning at 3 p.m.
 ET.
 CBS will carry live coverage on Saturday beginning at 3 p.m. and on Sunday at 2 p.m.
 Masters.com will also provide live coverage throughout the week, including featured group coverage as well as coverage of Amen Corner and the 15th and 16th holes.